Invoice Factoring &

 Factoring companies analyze your customers’ credit risk as well as credit limits so you don’t get over-extended with a customer which protects you from bad debt losses.

 Invoice factoring rates depend on several criteria such as sales volume, industry risk, and AR days outstanding.
-Rates can vary from 2% to 6% or more depending on your situation.
+Rates can vary anywhere from 1% to 6% depending on the particular situation for your business.

 Invoice factoring rates vary according to your monthly factored sales volume.
 Factoring sales of $500,000 per month is much less expensive than factoring sales of $50,000 per month.